gabrielalaa/Assignment-2/README.md

 * wheel                     0.41.2

 **Important Note**
-Some of them are included in the `requirements` txt file.
+Some of them are included in the `requirements.txt` file.

 ---

 ## How to use the project ?
 * Clone it into your device.
-* Set up your environment (python version 3.9 or 3.10) and download the packages that I have specified in `requirements`.
+* Set up your environment (python version 3.9 or 3.10) and download the packages that I have specified in `requirements.txt`.
-* First, run `init_db` once to initialize the database.
-From my experience, I was not able to see that `Menu_db` was successfully created, so I wrote a short code in `verify` to check if everything works well.
+* First, run `init_db.py` once to initialize the database.
+From my experience, I was not able to see that `Menu_db` was successfully created, so I wrote a short code in `verify.py` to check if everything works well.
-* Then, navigate to `start` and run it.
+* Then, navigate to `start.py` and run it.
 The application will be available on the browser.
 There you can handle customers and employees actions (add/get/update/remove).
+* If you want to communicate with the server to access the menu as an employee, go in the root of the project and run `server.py` and `employee_client.py`.
+Instructions will be provided there.
 * If you want to check my project, I have created some tests in `tests` folder.
 Just type in `pytest` in the terminal.